SUSE/technical-reference-documentation/common/templates/start/README.md

 Organize the contents into logical sections that mirror how you would approach and address a use case.
 Typical organization includes these sections:

-- Introduction: Ensure the reader knows what the guide is about, who it is for, etc.
+1. Introduction: Ensure the reader knows what the guide is about, who it is for, etc.
    Include the following subsections:
-    - Motivation: Describe the use case or challenge and motivation for the guide.
+   a.
+Motivation: Describe the use case or challenge and motivation for the guide.
-    - Audience: Identify the intended audience and needed skills.
+   b.
+Audience: Identify the intended audience and needed skills.
-    - Scope: Define specifically what is covered.
+   c.
+Scope: Define specifically what is covered.
-    - Acknowledgements: Optionally, acknowledge the contributions of editors and others to the guide.
+   d.
+Acknowledgements: Optionally, acknowledge the contributions of editors and others to the guide.
-- Prerequisites: Clearly identify all of the technologies the reader should have in place prior to following the steps of the guide.
+2. Prerequisites: Clearly identify all of the technologies the reader should have in place prior to following the steps of the guide.
    Specify any special configuration steps and link to additional resources the reader may need to prepare the environment.
-- Installation: Provide clear, enumerated steps to perform installation of each component.
+3. Installation: Provide clear, enumerated steps to perform installation of each component.
    Divide long or complex installation procecedures into subsections.
-- Configuration: Provide clear, enumerated steps for any post-installation configurations.
+4. Configuration: Provide clear, enumerated steps for any post-installation configurations.
-- Validation: Provide clear, enumerated steps to validate or demonstrate functionality relevant to the use case.
+5. Validation: Provide clear, enumerated steps to validate or demonstrate functionality relevant to the use case.
-- Summary: Summarize what was covered and suggest additional learning resources.
+6. Summary: Summarize what was covered and suggest additional learning resources.